 The Company depends on a small group of key manufacturers of concrete pumping equipment, and has historically relied primarily on three companies, the largest two of which experienced ownership changes in 2012.
 The Company cannot predict the impact on its suppliers of changes in the economic environment and other developments in their respective businesses, and the Company cannot provide any assurance that its vendors will provide their historically high level of service support and quality.
 Any deterioration in such service support or quality could result in additional maintenance costs, operational issues, or both.
 Insolvency, financial difficulties, strategic changes or other factors may result in the Company's suppliers not being able to fulfill the terms of their agreements with it, whether satisfactorily or at all.
 Further, such factors may render suppliers unwilling to extend contracts that provide favorable terms to the Company, or may force them to seek to renegotiate existing contracts with the Company.
-The Company believes the market for supplying equipment used in the Company's business is increasingly competitive; however, termination of the Company's relationship with any of the Company's key suppliers, or interruption of the Company's access to concrete pumping equipment, pipe or other supplies, could have a material adverse effect on the Company's business, financial condition, results of operations and cash flows in the event that the Company is unable to obtain adequate and reliable equipment or supplies from other sources in a timely manner or at all.
+The Company believes the market for supplying equipment used in the Company's business is increasingly competitive; however, termination of the Company's relationship with any of the Company's key suppliers, or interruption of the Company's business, financial condition, results of operations and cash flows in the event that the Company is unable to obtain adequate and reliable equipment or supplies from other sources in a timely manner or at all.